smok-serwis/python-rocksdb/README.rst

 I'm maintaining this repository to refer as a submodule for my python-rocksdb extensions builds on different architectures (mostly armv7l).

+The results of this collaboration are kept on our server, but still should be [public](https://git.dms-serwis.com.pl/smokserwis/rocksdb-compile).

 Note
 =========